MichielvdVelde/eve-esi/README.md

 * Manage accounts, characters, and tokens with an easy to extend interface
 * Make authenticated and unauthenticated requests to ESI
-* Automatically refreshes and updates tokens when necessary
+* Automatically refreshes and updates tokens when

+> I accept donations in ISK.
+If you want to donate, send your ISK to
+> `Dakara Chart` in Eve Online

 ## Install